rackerlabs/rackspace-how-to/content/cloud-servers/use-cloudflare-with-rackspace.md

 product_url: cloud-servers
 ---

-This article explains why you might want to use CloudFlare with Rackspace.
+This article explains why you might want to use CloudFlare&reg; with Rackspace.

 ### Content delivery network